 But as I gradually searched these places and drew a blank, I experienced a short, sharp lesson in value.

 I liked the pencil case.
 The pens and pencils inside it were useful.
 I liked the pretty USB stick that lives in it as well, my nod to the digital world we live in.
 And the hair elastic is always useful.

 But the loss of the fountain pen inside was what devastated me.
 It has no monetary value.
 Plus it’s been bashed about more than you can imagine.
 My Dad gave me the pen when I started writing with a fountain pen at primary school.
 I have used it, in a distinctly non-treasuring way, for more than twenty years.
 It’s just always been there.

 It’s also the pen that features on Ink Drops’ front page and business cards.

 I hadn’t realised how much I prized that pen until I lost it.
 It had been by my side for so long I’d taken its existence (and its lovely, smooth, years-worn nib) totally for granted.

 I suspect I do this with lots of things in my life.
-And I never even noticed until it was gone I didn’t even notice.
+And until it was gone I didn’t even notice.

 But happily, I had a serendipitous accident with a drawer full of eyeliners (don’t ask).
-And unexpectedly I was reunited with the pencil case and all its contents .
+And unexpectedly I was reunited with the pencil case and all its contents.
 Before I had proper panniers for my bike I used a rucksack for carting stuff around.
 Tucked into the lining was the missing pencil case.

 I took the pen out and put it with my graduation fountain pen.
-The pen will be used and loved, but no longer to be taken outside of my house.
+It won’t be leaving the house again although I will continue to use it.
 I couldn’t bear to lose it again.